-Parking Access: Access to off-street

-parking including both surface lots and

-structured parking facilities should be

-from the least prominent, least pedestrian

-street.
-Parking access should not be

-located in the middle of a building and

-should instead be located to the side

-or rear if possible.
-The creation of new

-sidewalk curb cuts shall be avoided whenever an alternative point of access is available or can be created.
+- Parking Access: Access to off-street parking including both surface lots and structured parking facilities should be from the least prominent, least pedestrian street.
+Parking access should not be located in the middle of a building and should instead be located to the side or rear if possible.
+The creation of new sidewalk curb cuts shall be avoided whenever an alternative point of access is available or can be created.
 Shared access agreements are strongly encouraged.

-- Residential Parking Access: Access to off-street parking areas for individual lots from the fronting street is prohibited.
+- 2. Residential Parking Access: Access to off-street parking areas for individual lots from the fronting street is prohibited.
 Such access should be from a low volume side street, rear alley or lane only.
-Garage doors for off-street parking areas facing public streets are prohibited. - 3.
-Drive-Thrus: Drive-thrus shall not be allowed from any frontage.
+Garage doors for off-street parking areas facing public streets are prohibited.

+- 3. Structured Parking Facilities:

+- a.
+Setbacks (Main/Signature Streets):

+All above-ground parking facilities

+should be set back 30 feet from